Furosemide monitoring

 Potassium level

-Level decreases to less than 3 mmol/L (or 4 mmol/L in high-risk people)
+Level decreases to less than 3 mmol/L (or 4 mmol/L in people at high-risk of cardiac arrhythmias)

 Review the diuretic treatment dose or consider stopping it.

-Level decreases to less than 2.5 mmol/L (or 3.5 mmol/L in high-risk people)
+Level decreases to less than 2.5 mmol/L (or 3.5 mmol/L in people at high-risk cardiac arrhythmias)

 Seek specialist advice urgently.